 How To Do Noise Reduction with A Portrait Photograph

 This post is all about Noise Reduction, for when photographs have a very high ISO setting of 320 to 800 or even higher.
 For those who do not know about ISO or what it does.
 The ISO is the setting which controls the light sensitivity of your camera and for the photographs you are taking especially when you need high shutter speeds for lower light conditions.
 Higher the ISO, there higher chances of noise on your photographs.
 This noise looks like little speckles of colour when the photograph should either be blurred or smooth depending on your aperture.
-Back in September, just before Sylvia was about to start Year 3 of primary school.
-Sylvia and I went out and did a small photoshoot of her wearing a Rachel Riley dress.
+Last year Sylvia and I went out and did a small photoshoot of her wearing a Rachel Riley dress.
 It was a Yellow dress with red butterflies printed on the dress.

 In photograph Fig 1.1, you will see what appear to be some slight speckles on the photograph Sylvia’s face.
 This is what is referred to or known as noise.
 This tutorial is going take you through steps on how to reduce the noise and make the portrait more appealing.
 Now, I have to admit that I had the ISO or light sensitivity up to 800, which is too high for outdoor portrait photography.
 My ISO should have been about 200 with my white balance set to Auto or cloudy.